 At 3:11, there’s a more energetic feeling in the drums as Jimmy Cobb switches from the soft-sounding brushes to the louder and more percussive sticks.
 This is where Hank Mobley begins his tenor saxophone solo.
-Hank is a world-class saxophonist, but this isn’t one of his strongest recordings.
-He was new to Miles’ band, and didn’t yet have his feet under him.
-Also, his softer and more lyrical improvisational style sounds a little schmaltzy compared to Miles’ acidic tone.
+Hank is a world-class saxophonist, but “Someday My Prince Will Come” isn’t one of his strongest recordings.
+He was new to Miles’ band at the time of the session, and he didn’t yet have his feet under him.
+Also, his lyrical style sounds a little schmaltzy compared to Miles’ acidic tone.
 If you want to hear Hank at his best, check out his classic album Soul Station.

 After a short interlude, Miles plays the head out, the final statement of the melody.
 Usually the head out is identical to the head, but in this case, Miles just plays the first half of the form.
 Then there’s an outtro, much the same as the intro, a piano groove over the pedal point in the bass.
-Wynton Kelly plays more freely than he did on the intro, using darker and crunchier harmonies to match the emotionally intense mood of Coltrane’s solo.
+Wynton Kelly plays more freely than he did on the intro, using darker and crunchier harmonies to match the intensity of Coltrane’s solo.
 Finally, the tune winds to a spontaneous close, by a hand signal or eye contact among the players.
 You can hear that Jimmy Cobb doesn’t quite land in the same spot as everyone else, he carries over a few extra beats.
 Then someone in the room makes a mysterious “pop” sound with their mouth, and the tune is over.

 Most mainstream jazz recordings follow this same basic sequence of events, called the head-solos-head form.
 The band plays the melody, with or without an intro.
 Then different musicians play solos on the melody’s form.
-Finally, the whole band plays the melody again, there’s some sort of outtro, and the tune ends.
+Finally, the whole band plays the melody again, and the tune ends.
 There are infinite variations on this basic structure.
-You can get a taste for them just by listening to different versions of “Someday My Prince Will Come,” which has been recorded many times by jazz musicians over the years.
+You can get a taste for them by listening to different versions of “Someday My Prince Will Come,” which has been recorded many times by jazz musicians over the years.
 Miles himself was inspired by Dave Brubeck’s 1957 recording, which is faster and doesn’t have the moody pedal-point interludes.